MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-pki-certs.md

 > Self Signed certificates are not supported.

 > [!NOTE]
-> The presence of Intermediary Certificate Authorities in a certificate's chain-of-trusts IS supported.
+> The presence of Intermediary Certificate Authorities in a certificate's chain-of-trusts *is* supported.

 ## Mandatory certificates
 The table in this section describes the Azure Stack public endpoint PKI certificates that are required for both Azure AD and AD FS Azure Stack deployments.
 Certificate requirements are grouped by area, as well as the namespaces used and the certificates that are required for each namespace.
 The table also describes the folder in which your solution provider copies the different certificates per public endpoint.